SpockBotMC/RikerBot/docs/contributing.rst

 ===============

-When opening a PR on the repo be sure to reference the associated issue number in at least one commit message the PR description itself.
+When opening a PR on the repo be sure to reference the associated issue number in at least one commit message and the PR description itself.
 The PR must be able to merge cleanly against the master branch.

 .. _open an issue: https://github.com/SpockBotMC/RikerBot/issues
 .. _Github repo: https://github.com/SpockBotMC/RikerBot